This blog post isn’t as per our content plan.

 “Anywhere in the First World, it would be hailed, nay worshipped, as an example of ageless, handmade goodness.
 People would fight for it to be given Geographical Indicator status, and guard its exclusivity jealously.
 Its seasonal appearance would be publicised and celebrated with international marketing campaigns.
 But for us, Gur is, well, just Gur.
 It is the stuff of traditional and rustic fare, a poor substitute for shiny, crystallised, factory-buffed white sugar.
 It is certainly not found in artisanal stores, keeping company with imported extra virgin olive oil, organic white honey and other prized hand-produced foodstuff.
 Not because it shouldn’t but because we don’t respect it.”

 Again, for instance, nearly 2-3 decades ago petroleum-derived fabrics like nylon, variants of mass-produced polyester were a common choice and dominated the garments scene.
 It is just in the last decade that we have seen a vehement comeback of skin friendly, breathable fabrics like cotton, hemp, silk and linen.
-Would it be logical to compare a handloom khadi saree with the stamp tag of the weaver who made it with a machine made polyester or art silk piece of cloth?At TBOF we understand that today’s consumer responds to basic emotions and seek honesty and simplicity in products.
-While unwilling to compromise on sustainability and quality, they look for products that lead back to the roots.
-As a brand, we strive to connect meaningfully with these emotions.
+Would it be logical to compare a handloom khadi saree with the stamp tag of the weaver who made it with a machine made polyester or art silk piece of cloth?NO.

 We are seeing the emergence of a home like natural, minimally processed, indigenous ingredients, cold pressed, no chemicals/preservatives, free-range, ethical and honest products appearing on shelves with an increasing appreciation of our age-old ways